Does the idea of taking a diet break before you’ve reached your goals scare you?

 Some people experience a decrease in performance or muscle mass during a diet which can be remedied by a couple of weeks with additional calories.

 Diet breaks can potentially help your body stabilize at your new, lower, bodyweight and give your body a better chance of accepting that weight as the new normal.

-At least as important as the physical benefits of taking a break from dieting are the mental benefits.
+At least as important as the physical benefits of taking a diet break are the mental benefits.

 Mentally wrapping your head around the importance of taking a diet break is often the hardest part.
-It can be a struggle to wrap your head around why you’re eating more – and not actively trying to lose more – when you’re not yet where you want to be.
+It can be a struggle to realize that you’ll be eating more – and not actively trying to lose more – when you’re not yet where you want to be.